aisingapore/TagUI/README.md

 Besides integrating with web applications, TagUI can be extended to integrate with hardware (eg Arduino or Raspberry Pi) for physical world interactions or machine learning service providers for AI decision-making ability.
 Input parameters can be sent to an automation flow to be used as variables p1 to p9.
 Output parameters from an automation flow can be sent to your Arduino or application REST URL (see flow samples 3_github and 6C_datatables for examples).

 For making outgoing API calls in your automation flow, to feed data somewhere or send emails etc, use the api step followed by full URL (including parameters) of the API call.
-Response from the API will be printed to output.
-For example using Tmail, emails with run-time variables can be sent directly from your flow with a single line.
+Response from the API will be printed to output and saved in api_result variable.
+Emails with run-time variables can be sent directly from your flow with a single line.

 File Reference |Purpose
 :--------------|:------